About

 Biography

-Riveros’ orchestral experience includes performances as Guest Harp with ensembles such as the Atlanta Symphony Orchestra, Ann Arbor Symphony Orchestra, Kalamazoo Symphony Orchestra, Detroit Opera Orchestra, Midland Symphony Orchestra (Michigan), Louisiana Philharmonic Orchestra, Cleveland Repertory Orchestra, Round Top Festival Orchestra, and the National Youth Orchestra of the United States of America.
+Riveros’ orchestral experience includes performances as Guest Principal Harp with ensembles such as the Cleveland Orchestra, Atlanta Symphony Orchestra, Ann Arbor Symphony Orchestra, Kalamazoo Symphony Orchestra, Detroit Opera Orchestra, Louisville Symphony Orchestra, Louisiana Philharmonic Orchestra, Cleveland Repertory Orchestra, Round Top Festival Orchestra, and the National Youth Orchestra of the United States of America.
 During his NYO-USA residency and tour of Latin America, Riveros recorded Ravel’s Introduction et allegro, debuted at Carnegie Hall, and premiered Gabriela Lena-Frank’s, Apu: Tone Poem for Orchestra.

 Riveros serves as the Diversity Coordinator for the American Harp Society (AHS), working with the Society members and leadership to provide representation and resources for the diverse membership of the Society.
-Additional roles in the AHS include committee membership on the IDEA (Inclusion, Diversity, Equity, and Accessibility) Committee and Membership Committee.
+Additionally, Riveros serves as the Co-Chair of the IDEA (Inclusion, Diversity, Equity, and Accessibility) Committee.
 He is the Administrative Coordinator of the American Harp Institute with Yolanda Kondonassis.

 Riveros performs on a Lyon and Healy Salzedo harp, as well as a Camac Llanera and an arpa llanera made by J. J. Martin in Colombia.